 Sterling: The highest standard of silver, i.e., 925 parts of silver to 75 parts of another metal.
 Some European-made jewelry is stamped 935, which is a higher silver content.

-Strass: A form of lead glass used to imitate diamonds.
+Strass: A form of lead glass that has been faceted to imitate gemstones.
 Named after Georges-Frédéric Strass (1701-1773).
 Also referred to as paste.

 Striations: Parallel scratches, grooves or lines in a stone.